Associate - Structures - Sydney, Leonard Ambrogi, surfing at one of his local Sydney beaches.

 He says, “I enormously value work-life balance, and strongly believe that a poor work-life balance can have a negative impact on your professional life.”

-Leonard’s ethos has served him well, seeing him work on the iconic Quay Quarter Tower (QQT) project for the past four years, supporting the 216-metre-tall redevelopment of AMP Capital’s commercial building at 50 Bridge Street in Sydney.
-The project is an engineering hallmark and Australia’s first example of upcycling of a commercial tower, which will retain 60% of its existing core.
+Leonard’s ethos has served him well, seeing him work on the iconic Quay Quarter Tower (QQT) project between 2018 and 2022, supporting the 216-metre-tall redevelopment of AMP Capital’s commercial building at 50 Bridge Street in Sydney.
+The project is a multiple awards winning engineering hallmark and Australia’s first example of upcycling of a commercial tower, which retains 60% of the original building’s structure.

-Leonard commenced working on the project as a temporary works designer, progressing to a role as full-time site engineer before becoming Project Manager for the past two and a half years.
+Leonard commenced working on the project as a temporary works designer, progressing to a role as full-time site engineer before becoming Project Manager for the last two years of construction.
 The variety of structural challenges provided an immense source of experience and knowledge.

 Leonard says, “This project is above and beyond what I could have ever expected to work on as a structural engineer when I started my studies.

-“It would be great to be able to use insights from the QQT project to contribute to enhanced structural and materials recycling and sustainability impacts throughout the built environment industry.
+“I look forward to using my experience on the QQT project to contribute to enhanced structural and materials recycling and sustainability impacts throughout the construction industry.

 “In Australia most buildings carry a design life of 50 years, which is not sustainable.